Contacting Technical Support:

 - Run Apple Software Update on your Mac by going to the Apple icon and selecting "Software Update..."

-If your scanner still does not respond to the scan command after updating system software, you will need to scan outside of SmartScore's scanning interface.
+If your scanner still does not respond to the scan command after updating system software, try connecting SmartScore directly to your scanner's software:

 - Go to FILE > Scan music > Choose interface > You scanner's

-Try pushing the "Scan" button in SmartScore again.
-If the scanning interface of your scanner's software opens up, follow our scanning guidelines below.
+- Push the "Scan" button in SmartScore again.
+If your scanner's software opens up, follow thse scanning guidelines:

 - Scan each page between 300 and 400 dpi in Grayscale (or "Document" mode).

 - Select the PDF file format for output.
 You should be able to scan multiple pages into a single PDF file.
 When you have finished, save and name the PDF file to your desktop or easily accessible location.

 - Open SmartScore and push the "Recognition" button, browse to the file and double click on it.
 The PDF will immediately be converted to multi-page .TIF format.

 If you still can't scan from inside SmartScore, you can create recognizable image files using the software that came with your scanner.
 Please review "Scanning outside SmartScore" or follow the guidlines listed above.

 An alternative to using your scanner's software is to use Apple's Image Capture application.
 You should know, however, that Image Capture does support multi-page / single file scanning.
 Scanning software bundled with modern scanners will allow you to scan and save multiple pages into a single PDF file which SmartScore is able to process.